day8/re-frame/docs/SubscriptionsCleanup.md

 Much better.

 You'll notice this new subscription handler belongs to the "Level 3" layer of the reactive flow.
 See the [Infographic](SubscriptionInfographic.md).

 ### Another technique

-Above I suggested this:
+Above, I suggested this:
 ```clj
 (defn clock
   []